Join Us

 Copy Section

 Are you a perfectionist?
 Do you love the feeling of fixing mistakes and getting rid of those pesky red lines?
+Or, are you looking for a way to become involved with the Daily but don’t know where to start?
 Then Copy might be the perfect section for you!
-We’re the executive copy editors for this semester, Merry Jiao and Marlee Stout.
-We would love for you to join us and experience what it’s like to play a vital role in the production process and put the finishing touches on articles before they get published!
-It’s lots of fun, very satisfying and always rewarding.
+We’re the executive copy editors for this semester, Evelyn Hsy and Grace Lee.
+As a copy editor, you will play an essential role in the production of a paper.
+Your main task will be helping review articles for grammatical and stylistic errors, ensuring that the Daily follows a consistent standard of style and clarity.

 Graphics Section

 Passionate about drawing, painting or graphic design?
 Want to join a team of enthusiastic, talented artists?
-Looking for something fun and easy with flexible commitment?
+Looking for something fun and creative with flexible commitment?
 Then you should join the Graphics department at the Daily!
 Members can choose to work on requests from a weekly pool, and they are also encouraged to pitch their own ideas for requested graphics.
 Graphic requests can range from illustrations and cartoons to maps and infographics, and can accompany articles as well as larger sections of the Daily.

 Joining the Graphics team is a great way to showcase your artistic skills and make friends, but above all we help give the Daily a creative, eye-catching appearance.
 If you’re interested in joining our team don’t hesitate to email us at graphics@tuftsdaily.com and feel free to look at examples of past graphics on The Tufts Daily Instagram or website!